elopez73/BackendServer/README.md

 # BackendServer
-This repository holds my backend for multuple projects.
+This repository holds my backend code for multuple projects.
 I use Heroku to deploy this code.